 TNR and the Times were trying to concoct.

-The real reason these bloggers didn't go with the "story" was that it was a non-story, a lie, as anyone who covers blogs regularly (like the National Journal Blogometer) freely admits.
+it was a non-story, a lie, as anyone who covers blogs regularly (like

 Since the Times and TNR have chosen to show their ignorance, bloggers on the list have finally responded.
 Kos (finally) sees the political implications.
 Steve Gilliard uses a barnyard epithet.
 Ezra Klein gets the facts straight.
 Stirling Newberry blames Joe Lieberman.
 Back at MyDD, Chris Bowers does a little counter-attacking, basically running TNR out of the left altogether for heresy.